Help with fuel and water bills

 or you receive:

-under the Water Sure and Water Sure Wales schemes, which work in
+In England and Wales, help with water bills may be available under the Water Sure and Water Sure Wales schemes, which work in exactly the same way.

 These schemes cap your water bill so you won't pay more than the average metered bill for the area your water company covers.
 To qualify you must:

 Vulnerable customers who are finding it difficult to pay their water bills might be entitled to help from their water company.

 England and Wales